 Transportation will be provided to the Rattanakosin area of the Old City, meandering along the floodlit Grand Palace and Wat Pho.

 Afterwards, drive to the final stop of the evening: the bustling Khao San Road area.
-A famous backpacker haunt, this eclectic district comes alive at night with a variety of activities, night markets, and entertainment venues.
-Enjoy wandering through the streets of Khao San to experience the unmistakable energy of this vibrant area.
-(D)
+A famous backpacker haunt, this eclectic region comes to life at night with various activities, night markets, and entertainment venues to choose from.
+Enjoy a wander through the streets of Khao San to experience the unmistakable energy of this area.(D)

 Time: 18:00 – 22:00